 I have a confession to make… I absolutely hated cold calling.
-It’s been over a year and a half since I was in outside sales but I still have flashbacks to some of my worst cold calling experiences.
+It’s been a few years since I was in outside sales, but I still have flashbacks to some of my worst cold calling experiences.
 You know the ones where you’re treated like a complete nuisance, talked down to, or hung up on.

 Like most salespeople, cold calling for me was a necessary evil.
 It was evil because of those nightmare experiences, though pretty rare, but it was necessary because sometimes cold calling actually worked – especially if you did it often enough.
 Some of my best clients started with a cold call, or 10.
 While it was a numbers game, I found that the better I got at identifying the potential of a prospect and utilizing valid business reasons, the more success I would have.